subhadig/subhadig.github.io/_posts/2020-02-23-creating-word-documents-on-the-command-line.md

  | | |
 ```

-When Pandoc converts it, it looks like this.
+When Pandoc converts it to PDF, it looks like this.
 ![pandoc table](assets/images/pandoc-table.png)

 A few points about creating tables in markdown:
 - The `|` character works as a delimiter between two cells.
 - Leave a blank line above and below the table.
-- Notice the positions of the colons in the row below the header row.
-These
+- Note the positions of the colons in the row below the header row in the table
-colons determine if a column will be treated as right-aligned or left-aligned.
+definition.
+These colons determine if a column will be treated as right-aligned
+or left-aligned.
 - Merging cells are not allowed.

 Although it works fine, creating complex tables should be avoided whenever